marcel-valdez/marcel-valdez.ruhoh.com/posts/extreme-programming-in-the-real-world.md

   - Example: I write automated tests that benefit me now and future programmers as well.
   - Counter Example: I write extensive documentation that does *not* benefit me now, but benefits an unknown person later *if* documentation is up-to-date.
   - Example: I refactor to remove accidental complexity to achieve
-    - Giving me both satisfactions and fewer defects
+      - Giving me both satisfaction and fewer defects
       - Making the code easier to understand for those who encounter it later
       - Produce features faster in the short and medium term future.
 - **Self-Similarity**
   - Try copying the structure of one solution into a new context, even at different scales.
   - This applies to work flows, design patterns and architecture styles.
-  - Examples are using writing user stories first for epics, then writing test cases first for user stories, and then write automated tests and work your way up.
+  - Examples are writing user stories first for epics, then writing test cases first for user stories, and then write automated tests and work your way up.
 The pattern of test-first can be applied at all levels of abstraction (self-similarity).
 - **Improvement**
   - In software development *perfect* is a verb, not an adjective.
 No process, design or story is perfect.
 You can, however, perfect your process, design and stories.
   - Excellence is achieved by means of continuous improvement.